RTAkland/KEmbeddableResources/README.md

 Just add plugin and add repository

-> The newest version can be found at https://repo.maven.rtast.cn/#/releases/cn/rtast/rkmbed/gradle-plugin
+> The latest version can be found at https://repo.maven.rtast.cn/#/releases/cn/rtast/rkmbed/gradle-plugin